 While it doesn’t have the best beach on the island, it makes it to this list of places to visit in Pulau Tioman thanks to having great sunsets and a good range of restaurants.
 It’s worth having dinner here one evening while watching the sunset.

-But what is an essential activity on Tioman Island is taking the new coastal, over-the-water path from the north of Tekek to ABC.
+But what is an essential activity on Tioman Island is taking the coastal, over-the-water path from the north of Tekek to ABC.
 This path is great with many opportunities to spot fish and marine life as you walk around from the boardwalk.
 This was one of my family’s favourite activities in Tioman.

-You can ride over this path but I suggest walking so you can take your time spotting fish.
+You can ride on this path, but I suggest walking so you can take your time spotting fish.
 The area around it is roped off so you can also easily snorkel here.

-It was especially great for my son who doesn’t want to snorkel but found spotting different fish amazing.
+It was especially great for my 7 year old son who doesn’t want to snorkel but found spotting different fish amazing.